AnyBody/anyscript/_posts/2019-04-04-body-model-configurator.md

 named `BodyModelConfiguration.any` inside the `Model` folder next to your `.main.any` file.

-**Note!** All the example models in the AMMR already comes with an `BodyModelConfiguration.any` file pre-included.
+**Note!** All the example models in the AMMR already come with an `BodyModelConfiguration.any` file pre-included.
 {: .notice}

 The plugin will then ask you if you allow it to include this